winder1991/Springboard/README.md

 --mec-16.4.1-anomaly-detection-mini-project
 Anomaly detection practice.
 Tried with 3-sigma outlier detection, and then with isolation forest in sklearn.
 Then with pyod lib, tried CBLOF, isolation forest and autoencoder on multivariate anomaly detection.

+--mec-17.4.1-recommendation-systems-mini-project
+This is a practice on recommendation system, it explores the recommendation system based on content and user.
+For content, it uses TFIDF to compare the similarity and developed a model using tensorflow.